matthewphamilton/r4dev/content/en/docs/Getting-started/Software/Libraries/Installation/Modules/index.en.md

 - Installing libraries
 - Modules
 output: hugodown::md_document
-rmd_hash: 1232f722cd5d4e98
+rmd_hash: 7c165b2e2020bbec

 ---

-If you plan on using existing ready4 modules for a modelling project, you can review currently available modules, before installing the libraries that are relevant to your project.
+If you plan on using existing ready4 modules for a modelling project, you can review [currently available modules](../../types/module), before installing the libraries that are relevant to your project.

 The command to install each ready4 module takes the following format.